DanishAmjad12/Coil-Kotlin/README.md

 # Coil-Kotlin
-This is sample project of Coil-kotlin, In which I Explored some common functions to download the image.
+This is the sample project of Coil-kotlin, In which I Explored some common functions to download the image.

 Coil is a new image loading library in Kotlin for downloading images in Android, and it’s list of strengths are impressive: